makrai/notes/campagnano22-sem-role-emo.md

 ,,,

 ### NTCIR 13 ECA.
-A part of the NTCIR 13 Emotion Cause Analysis task.
-It
+A part of the NTCIR 13 Emotion Cause Analysis task

 * 1,826 unique sentences from English novels and
 * 2,022 unique sentences from Chinese news, annotated using Ekman’s classes
 * emotion keywords and causes are annotated, CUE and STIMULUS respectively

 ### REMAN.
-Relational EMotion ANnotation by Kim and Klinger (2018), is a corpus
+Relational EMotion ANnotation by Kim and Klinger (2018), a corpus

 * 1,720 fictional text excerpts from Project Gutenberg.
 These documents were
-* annotation scheme included emotion categories based on Plutchik’s set, CUE, EXPERIENCER, TARGET, STIMULUS, named entities, events and coreferences,
+* annotation scheme includes emotion categories based on Plutchik’s set, CUE, EXPERIENCER, TARGET, STIMULUS, named entities, events and coreferences,
 * For some sentences, we automatically identified and manually corrected some typos in order to increase the overall quality of this dataset